Family of slain Tacoma officer filing wrongful death lawsuit against the city

-The daughters and estate of slain Tacoma Officer Reginal Gutierrez are filing a wrongful death lawsuit against the City of Tacoma.
+TACOMA, Wash. — The daughters and estate of slain Tacoma Officer Reginald Gutierrez are filing a wrongful death lawsuit against the City of Tacoma.

 The lawsuit alleges that two weeks before Officer Gutierrez was killed by 38-year-old Bruce Johnson, police stopped Johnson but did not arrest him.
 He had an active warrant for his arrest, according to the lawsuit.